licheez/ngAlpha/a17/projects/alpha-ts/README.md

 This implementation uses the AlphaLbsService.

-The component that update the user language uses also the AlphaLbsService for publishing the value of the selected user language with the channel 'LANGUAGE_CODE_UPDATED';
+A component that updates the user language could also use the AlphaLbsService for publishing the value of the selected user language with the channel 'LANGUAGE_CODE_UPDATED';

 ```typescript
 onLanguageChanged(languageCode: string): void {